 Alternatively (or in addition to a carbon filter), add OdorTrap™ to eliminate litter box odors.
 OdorTrap™ uses a blend of plant-based oils to destroy litter box odors with natural chemistry.
 Simply place OdorTrap™ Packs in your Litter-Robot 4 filter pocket (see installation guide) or Litter-Robot 3 waste drawer near the carbon filter.
 We recommend replacing one pack every two weeks or two packs every month.

 4. Keep it clean!

-First, empty all of the litter from the Globe by pressing the Empty button.
-The Globe will rotate in the opposite direction of a Clean Cycle, allowing the litter to fall through the waste port, into the drawer.
-Give the Globe a bath with a gentle cleanser, then let it dry completely.
+For a simple cleaning, empty all of the litter from the globe by pressing the Empty button.
+The globe will rotate in the opposite direction of a clean cycle, allowing the litter to fall through the waste port, into the drawer.
+Use an unscented, enzyme-based cleaning spray or cleaning wipes to remove organic material, stains, and odors on the globe, then let it dry completely.

-The Base contains the Cat Sensor and electronics, so never submerge or soak the Base—and never use bleach to clean it.
-Wipe down surfaces with a cloth dampened with disinfectant—and if you use a spray, spray it directly onto a cloth or paper towel away from the Base, so the disinfectant doesn’t get into the electronics.
+The base contains the cat sensor and electronics, so never submerge or soak the base—and never use bleach to clean it.
+Wipe down surfaces with an enzyme-based cleaner or a cloth dampened with disinfectant.
+If you use a spray, spray it directly onto a cloth or paper towel away from the base, so the disinfectant doesn't get into the electronics.

-The Litter-Robot may be an automatic self-cleaning litter box, but it still takes a little maintenance to keep it working and you free from the chore of scooping the litter box.
-Make sure to empty the Waste Drawer on time and top off the litter, refresh the Carbon Filters and Seal Strips as needed, and take the time to wipe down and clean the Base, Globe, and Bonnet.
+Litter-Robot may be an automatic, self-cleaning litter box, but it still takes a little maintenance to keep it working—and to keep you free from the chore of scooping the litter box!
 Devoting a few minutes here and there to ongoing maintenance will keep your Litter-Robot in top shape for years to come.
-If you have any questions, contact Customer Service at email@example.com or call 877-250-7729.
+If you have any questions, contact Whisker Support.